jared-richard-clarke/frost-library/README.md

 ## Future Improvements

 - [x] Implement user-friendly error messaging.
-Currently provides state at location of failure.
 - [x] Restrict lookahead, **LL(1)**, for `(or-else px py)`.
 If `px` fails after consuming input, `py` should fail without consuming any input.
 Some grammars, however, require arbitrary lookahead.
 Lookahead should be allowed if required explicitly.
+This technique was pioneered by Dan Leijen and Erik Meijer for Haskell Parsec.

 > Naive implementations of backtracking parser combinators suffer from a space leak.
 > The problem originates in the definition of the `choice` combinator.
 It either